 The interview session is held in October each year and at one location, usually in Melbourne or Sydney.
 The interview has an attendance fee, which must be paid prior to attending the interview.

-On the interview day, 5-7 Applicants are grouped together and are invited to attend at a particular time.
-Interviews are structured in a Round-Robyn styled Multiple Mini Interview format.
-There are usually 6 interview rooms, each with 2 interviewers who ask 1 or 2 questions per room, creating a total of 10 questions.
-Applicants spend about 10min per room with about 1min to rotate to the next interview room.
+On the interview day, 7 Applicants are grouped together and are invited to attend at a particular time.
+Interviews are structured in a Multiple Mini Interview format.
+There are 7 interview rooms, each with 2 interviewers.
+Applicants spend 1.5 minutes reading and considering a scenario prompt, then 8 minutes answering 4 questions per station.
+All questions are weighted equally.

-The areas of evaluation during the interview include:
+The domains of practice that are evaluated during the interview include:

-At the completion of the interviews, the Applicant's scores are tallied, analysed and then ranked amongst all of the interviewed Applicants.
+At the completion of the interviews, the Applicant's scores are analysed, reviewed and then ranked.

 Once the interviews have finished, the interview scores are combined with the CV scores to calculate an overall ranking.